Wowsaruss/telemetry/README.md

 ### 4. Using the App
 - Open [http://localhost:5173](http://localhost:5173) in your browser.
+- **Cost and Usage Dashboard** (default): Analyze electricity costs and consumption data
-- Use the filter bar to select state, sector, frequency, and date range.
+  - Use the filter bar to select state, sector, frequency (monthly/annual), and date range
-- Click "Fetch Data" to view results in charts and tables.
+  - Click "Fetch Data" to view cost and usage trends in charts and tables
+- **Customer Dashboard**: Analyze customer count data
+  - Click "Switch to Customer Dashboard" to access customer analytics
+  - Filter by state, sector, and date range (annual frequency)
+  - View customer trends and market insights
+- Navigate between dashboards using the toggle buttons

 ---